 A16Zcrypto Scam: Victim Loses $210K in Pig Butchering

-Welcome to our A16Zcrypto review in which we investigate the now defunct domain A16Zcrypto.cc and the website which was used to be hosted on it.
+Welcome to our A16Zcrypto review, in which we investigate the now defunct domain A16Zcrypto.cc and the website that was used to be hosted on it.

 On March 19, 2023, we received a complaint from a person who was recently scammed out of $210,000 in the Chinese Pig Butchering Scam.

-The victim, who is based in the USA, was contacted by a woman named Lena through LinkedIn in April, who claimed to be working for her sister in Little Rock, Arkansas.
+The victim, based in the USA, was contacted by a woman named Lena through LinkedIn in April, who claimed to be working for her sister in Little Rock, Arkansas.
 He writes:

 She told me that she was from my wife’s home town, Hang Zhou, China and she loved my hometown’s food.
 She then taught me how to set up an account in Japanese LINE to send mails freely.
 After weeks, she told me that she is working for a company to update the database system of its cryptocurrency exchange plate.
 She and her sister made money on that plate.